[ Printer Friendly Version ] [ Report Abuse ]

 “Ah, but of course, love,” he says, beckoning to one of the servers, who hurries over.
 Blackbeard takes a champagne flute off of the server’s silver tray, and motions for me to do the same.
 Then the server flits off to another table.
 “Ernest was cut out of fine cloth, that he was.
 And a finer Chaser Ravenclaw never saw.
 I’ll always say he could have played for the big leagues, if only he’d have gotten himself together a bit.
 Didn’t show up to a single match on time, and somehow we still won the Quidditch Cup three years running.
 Is he here?”
 Blackbeard straightens out his deeply curved neck to scan the crowd, looking hopeful.

-“No, he and my mum went back to Scotland,” I tell him.
-“To Edinburgh.”
+“No, he and my mum went back to Ireland,” I tell him.
+“To Dublin.”

-“Ah, Scotland,” says Blackbeard fondly, stroking his beard in reminiscence.
+“Ah, Dublin,” says Blackbeard fondly, stroking his beard in reminiscence.
 “Good for him.
 You tell him Edwin Napier sends his regards.”

 “I will,” I say, smiling.
 It’s funny to think of my dad in his Hogwarts days, showing up late to the Quidditch pitch and making up for it during the game.
 The bastard probably did it on purpose, just to keep everyone in suspense.
 “Nice meeting you, Mr. Napier.”